TypiCal25/Knowledge/Career/Skills/GoLang/GoLang.md

 Go also has built in support for complex numbers though this is more of an esoteric feature.
 # Functions in Go Lang
+- Functions required typed arguments
+- There is support for variadic arguments
+- Functions in Go can support multiple return values that have to be separated by commas.
+-